-While not subject to University review and approval, student-sponsored events held off-campus where alcohol or other drugs are available may by sanctioned for violating laws and University regulations.
+While not subject to University review and approval, student-sponsored events held off-campus where alcohol or other drugs are available may be sanctioned for violating laws and University regulations.

 For information on student responsibilities when living off-campus, please contact the Office of Residential Life.
-The Office of Student Life can assist students in understanding the applicability of Standards of Student Conduct to off-campus behavior and activities.
+The Division of Campus Life can assist students in understanding the applicability of Standards of Student Conduct to off-campus behavior and activities.

 VIII.
 Conduct and Policy Violations

-The University Standards of Student Conduct Code shall provide for procedures to respond to violations of the law and University policy relating to alcohol and other drugs.
+The University's Code of Student Conduct shall provide for procedures to respond to violations of the law and University policy relating to alcohol and other drugs.
 Such procedures shall also outline the policy regarding parental notification.
 Violations of these policies by students are handled by the student conduct system.

 The use of any drug, including alcohol, related to any offense will be considered an aggravating circumstance independently of whether the drug was used legally or illegally by the offending party.
 This factor in a case may result in a more severe sanction and/or the imposition of terms requiring evaluation or treatment, as determined by appropriate professionals.
 All students who are party to a disciplinary matter involving alcohol and who, in the determination of a dean, misused alcohol or exercised poor judgment due to alcohol or about alcohol, will be required to undergo appropriate alcohol education, evaluation, and/or treatment as determined by appropriate officials.

 In addition to consequences provided under the law related to alcohol and other drug use, University penalties vary according to a number of factors, including but not limited to type of substance, amount in possession and/or delivered, and the number and type of previous violations.

 For more information, please consult the Office of Student Conduct & Community Standards website or call the office at 401-863-2653.